DEV-TAlHATANVEER/finalhealthhub/README.md

    npm run dev
    ```

+## Configuration
+Please add your Firebase config in the `firebase.js` file and your Cloudinary config in the `cloudinary.js` file.

 ## Usage
 Once the server is running, you can access the application at `http://localhost:3000`.
 Use the following credentials to log in:
 - **Admin**: admin@example.com / password